-- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 $\,$ 6.41.5. - Inherit only from trusted classes, such as standard classes. - Only use multiple inheritance that is linearizable by the MRO rules. - Make sure that each class calls the init of its superclass. - Use the mro attribute to obtain information about the MRO sequence of classes followed by method calls. - Use static analysis tools supported by type-checking hints. - Employ type hints to elicit compile-time analysis. - Prefix method calls with the desired class wherever feasible.

-- Use Python's built-in documentation (such as docstrings) to obtain information about a class' methods before inheriting from the class and verify that the documentation accurately reflects that implemented code. - For users who are new to the use of multiple inheritance in Python, carefully review Python's rules, especially those of super() and class names that prefix calls.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.41.5. - Inherit only from trusted classes, such as standard classes. - Only use multiple inheritance that is linearizable by the MRO rules. - Make sure that each class calls the init of its superclass. - Use the mro attribute to obtain information about the MRO sequence of classes followed by method calls. - Use static analysis tools supported by type-checking hints. - Employ type hints to elicit compile-time analysis. - Prefix method calls with the desired class wherever feasible. - Use Python's built-in documentation (such as docstrings) to obtain information about a class' methods before inheriting from the class. - For users who are new to the use of multiple inheritance in Python, carefully review Python's rules, especially those of super() and class names that prefix calls.